syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 ![Sorting in .NET MAUI DataGrid](Images\getting-started\maui-datagrid-basic-sorting.png)

-Sorting can also be configured by adding the column to the `SfDataGrid.SortColumnDescription` collection as follows:
+Sorting can also be configured by adding the column to the [SfDataGrid.SortColumnDescriptions](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SortColumnDescriptions) collection as follows:

 {% tabs %}
 {% highlight xaml %}